Goodin Tasty (goodintasty.blogspot.com)

 1/2 bag of spinach

-2-4 oz bean-starch or potato-starch noodle, often called “glass” or “cellophane”
+2-4 oz bean-starch or potato-starch noodle, often called “glass”

 at least 2 Tbsp soy sauce